Photo by Altofilms Ltd.

 As I strive to give people some food for thought, I like to share my knowledge and experiences with others.
 In academic research, we do this by writing papers and publishing these in peer reviewed journals.
 But for me, sharing my work does not stop there.
 I believe that creating value from knowledge by making this knowledge available to society in a way that it can be understood and used to its advantage should be part of anyone working in fields where valuable knowledge is gained.
 I like to see myself as a translator; translating the scientific language of my field into common, understandable words.
 I study people, so why wouldn't I talk to them about how to do that, which questions are important, and what we're learning?!

 Needless to say that I am very passionate about my work, and like sharing thoughts about it.
 I like to talk, and sometimes can't stop doing so.
-Whether that is about the content of my papers, my experiences as a (PhD) student, postdoc, or researcher, the developments of cognitive psychology and neuroscience, the moral standards or ethical conduct of research, or anything else I can give an educated thought on.
+Whether that is about the content of my papers, my experiences as a (PhD) student, postdoc, or early career researcher, the developments of cognitive psychology and neuroscience, the moral standards or ethical conduct of research, or anything else I can give an educated thought on.
 In scientific research, we may be speaking a different language sometimes, but we're humans after all.
 And as much as we try to be objective, even scientists have emotions, beliefs, preferences, habits, honour, friends and enemies, motivation (or lack thereof sometimes), and hopes and dreams.

 I was born on August 4th, 1991 in Gouda, the Netherlands.
 In 2009, I obtained my pre-university level high school diploma from the St.-Antoniuscollege in Gouda.
 From 2009 to 2012, I studied Psychology at Leiden University.
 During my bachelor, I worked as a voluntary research assistant for several projects, including research on the effect of tryptophan on interpersonal trust and the imaging of dopaminergic nuclei.
 I received my bachelor’s degree in 2012 and continued to pursue a master's degree.